contao/docs/docs/dev/framework/content-elements.md

 {{< /tabs >}}

 With nested fragments it is also possible to restrict the fragment's children to specific content element types.
-Say you want to implement a specific slider content element which should only allow images and videos as it's children.
+Say you want to implement a specific slider content element which should only allow images and videos as its children.
 Then instead of defining `true` for the tag's `nestedFragments` option you can instead pass an additional option called `allowedTypes`: